Want to learn how to save $3000 in 3 months? Check out these tips to save money when you are broke!

 4. Do It Yourself

-Before you even hire help to fix something, YouTube it first or do a quick research online.
+Before hiring someone to fix something, always check for DIY tutorials on YouTube or do a quick online search.

-I even learned how to cut my own hair by just watching tutorials on YouTube and believe me it’s not really that difficult.
-It’s like anything in life–if you want to get better at it, practice more.
+Believe it or not, I even learned how to cut my own hair just by watching YouTube tutorials, and it’s really not as hard as you’d think.
+Like anything in life, the more you practice, the better you get.

-Here are some other things you can DIY to save more money:
+Here are a few other things you can DIY to save even more:

 - Gifts